ejp-rd-vp/vp-api-specs/README.md

 <hr>

-<h4 id="same-and">Beacon queries using multiples of the same type of filter (AND logical operator between filters):</h4>
+<h4 id="beacon-queries-using-multiple-values-as-in-phenotype-or-disease-filters-and-logical-operator-between-filter-values">Beacon queries using multiples of the same type of filter (AND logical operator between filters):</h4>

 To query for individuals with more than one instance of any of the filters you can send multiple of the same filter, such as in the below example: